wdgstl/ds2002-course/labs/lab5-ec2.md

 - In environments where instances are being destroyed frequently, bootstrapping can take care of basic OS/package updates, and a change management tool (such as Ansible) can be used for updates, if needed.
 - Some organizatins never update instances after creation.
 Therefore, bootstrapping is the last point for refreshing and upgrading.
 - It is possible, though not common, for a bootstrapping action to hang.
 If this occurs, shell into the instance and try to debug.
 Or terminate the instance and try again.

+## WHAT TO SUBMIT

+Save your bootstrapping script as a file in your GitHub account.
+Submit the URL to the file in Canvas for review.